jamesylgan/budgetScrape/README.md

 2. IT WONT CHANGE THE KEYWORDS OR SCHOOLS
 * You have two options: technical, and simple.
-  a.
-Close the terminal window, re-open it and start from step 6.
+	* Close the terminal window, re-open it and start from step 6.
-  b.
-Type "import imp" and hit enter, "imp.reload(budget_webscrape)" and hit enter, and type "budget_webscrape.main()" and hit enter.
+	* Type "import imp" and hit enter, "imp.reload(budget_webscrape)" and hit enter, and type "budget_webscrape.main()" and hit enter.
 #
 # Copyright
 Made by James Gan for Practice Makes Perfect